i404788/honeybuf/README.md

 # Honeybuf
-A sweet buffer allowing you to integrate serialization into your classes, while having protobuf-like control.
+A sweet serializer allowing you to integrate serialization into your classes, while having protobuf-like control.

 ### Features
 * Built-in types